 The movie makes several times the mistake of having the badguys lose fights because they were morons and tried to capture the heroes instead of killing them.
 It happens aboard the ship in the beginning when the heroes are brought to Grievous and then escape, it happens with the battle droids in the elevator, it happens on Utapau when Obi-Wan jumps down and is surrounded by hundreds of enemies and they don't, you know, all attack him at once like reasonable soldiers.

 The way this movie treats Padme is really disappointing.
 AotC set her up as a reasonably strong character (as much as you can be when it's clear you exist just to be a love interest), but in RotS she just has absolutely nothing to do for the whole movie.
 And to top it all off, she dies of sadness when her man turns evil?
-Are you kidding me?
-As if the movie wasn't sexist enough.
+I guess the movie wasn't sexist enough...
 Just drives home the point that the only woman in the story isn't her own character but exists solely for Anakin's sake.

 Grievous was a big disappointment.
 Like Darth Maul, he looks cool and threatening, but that's all.
 In the beginning of the movie, his senseless attempt to capture the Jedi instead of killing them predictably ends in disaster, he sends his minions to fight them without lifting a finger himself, he flees when they of course get chopped into pieces with zero effort, all the while claiming "you lose, General Kenobi".
 In the Utapau scene, he makes the same dumbass tactical mistake, he loses two hands and all of his lightsabers in his first minute of fighting Obi-Wan, and the only time he's able to do so much as land a punch is when Obi-Wan is disarmed.
 Grievous is the least threatening villain in all of Star Wars (not counting Phasma), and that's saying something.